M-Pauley/zion-metal/01-Master_Node.md

 ### MaaS Setup

+Configure host's network, setup host as a DHCP Server on a management network that has access to the Node BMC's.
+Setup a non-root user on the remote node's iDRAC and give it at least operator properties that can control server power.
+Also, don't forget to enable Redfish or remote IPMI.

-Create cloud-init and include MaaS commissioning scripts.
+Create cloud-init and add any MaaS commissioning scripts.

 #### Commission and Deploy Nodes